 There are 2 ways to purchase premium domain names

-When you’re trying to decide if a premium domain name is worth the price, think of it as you would when buying a jacket or groceries.
+When you’re trying to decide if a premium domain name is worth the price like a .INC domain, think of it as you would when buying a jacket or groceries.
 Think of how often your domain name will be used by customers interacting with your website and the return on investment as the branding of your product and company.
 When we value premium domain names like we do with everything else the decision becomes clear.